The patriarchy's encyclopedia

 On the right, the Encyplopedia's page talking about Plastic Surgery. ("Le chirurgien d'esthétique").

-Hannah Wilke (1940-1993) was an American painter, sculptor, photographer, video artist and performaner artist.
-She explored issues of feminism, sexuality, and femininity.
+Here, I include the work of Hannah Wilke (1940–1993), an American painter, sculptor, and performance artist who explored themes of feminism, sexuality, and the female body.

 On the left and the right, Hannah Wilkes, S.O.S Starification Object Series: An Adult Game of Mastification.